10 Reasons Why Princeton is Pure Holiday Magic

 5. Stockpile Some Holiday Pies.
 Find holiday entertaining essentials like jams, winter veggies and apple cider donuts at Terhune Orchards Vineyard & Winery, located on the outskirts of Princeton.
 Visit the wine tasting room from Friday to Sunday and don’t forget to pick up a homemade pie or two in the farm store, open daily.

 6. Take a Hot Beverage Break.
 Savor Princeton’s coffee culture at Small World Coffee and Rojo’s Roastery.
-Or warm up with The Bent Spoon’s decadent hot chocolate or Pumpkin Spiced Hot Cider at the Nassau Inn’s Yankee Doodle Tap Room.
+Or warm up with The Bent Spoon’s decadent hot chocolate (or cupcakes, cookies, and even ice cream) or Pumpkin Spiced Hot Cider at the Nassau Inn’s Yankee Doodle Tap Room.

 7. Hop on a Holiday Trolley.
-The Princeton Tour Company regales you with fascinating Princeton history and a chance to enjoy festive decorations on their Holiday Trolley Rides on Saturdays and Sundays (every hour from 11 am to 5 pm) from November 23 to December 29.
+The Princeton Tour Company regales you with fascinating Princeton history and a chance to enjoy festive decorations on their Holiday Trolley Rides on select dates.

 STAFF PHOTO / Festival of Trees

 8. Visit a “Decked Out” Historic Landmark.
 Make plans to see the Festival of Trees at Morven Museum & Garden.
 This National Historic Landmark, which is the former New Jersey Governor’s residence, features trees inspired by décor from the 18th through 20th centuries.
 Festival of Trees is included with regular admission.
-Open to the public Wednesday to Sunday, 10 am to 4 pm, November 27 to January 5.
+Open to the public Wednesday to Sunday, 10 am to 4 pm, through January 11.

 istockphoto.com/DenisTangneyJr